 Expanding on the social awareness campaign that we developed for the client earlier in the year, we designed a diverse range of marketing materials to allow local charity coordinators to support social prescribing.
 This strategy links primary care patients with non-medical resources in the community, such as activity clubs, conversation groups and programmes that encourage older adults to interact and develop new skills.

-In addition to branded merchandise, like travel mugs and shopping bags, that encourage general awareness, our creative team helped support the charity’s social prescribing efforts with appointment cards, information leaflets and tear off slips.
+As well as branded merchandise like travel mugs and shopping bags that encourage general awareness, we helped support the charity’s social prescribing efforts with appointment cards, information leaflets and tear-off slips.
 We also designed cost-effective tools to help the charity coordinators maintain regular contact with “Sorry We Missed You” cards for home visits.

 As reducing social isolation among adults over 50 requires the support of the entire community, our charity marketing strategy needed to raise the profile of this issue locally and support Brightlife in recruiting new volunteers.